 5. Jack Knife Sit-Ups

-Finally, the last exercise for your abs is the jack-knife sit up.
+Finally, the last exercise for rock solid abs is the jack-knife sit up.

 This is another advanced abdominal exercise and although it is very basic and straightforward, it’s one of the best exercises for building the abs.